bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **fromArray**<**T**>(`values`: keyof T[], `options`: object): *[ObservableLike](interfaces/observablelike.md)‹T›*

-Creates an `ObservableLIke` from the given array with a specified `delay` between emitted items.
+Creates an `ObservableLike` from the given array with a specified `delay` between emitted items.
 An optional `startIndex` in the array maybe specified,

 **Type parameters:**